SatwikPrabhu/LNSimulator/README.md

 ## Future Work

-The simulator can be made more realistic by :
+The simulator can be made more realistic by incorporating:
-- Using real world latency data to simulate latencies
+- Real world latency data to simulate latencies
-- Adding the logic to compute channel failure probabilities in the path computation
+- Logic to compute channel failure probabilities in the path computation
-- Rerouting failed payments
+- Rerouting logic failed payments